RasaHQ/rasa/docs/nlu/entity-extraction.rst

 .. note::

-    Composite entities are currently only supported by the ``DIETClassifier``.
+    Composite entities are currently only supported by the :ref:``diet-classifier``.

 In order to properly train your model with composite entities, make sure to include enough training data examples for every combination of entity and role/group label.